 Your 10 Best Options For Living Overseas In 2018

-Where are the best places in the world for you to live better, reinvent your life, and have a grand adventure in 2018?
+To help everyone in attendance get to know the best places in the world for them to live better, reinvent their life, and take off for a grand adventure.

 This city on the Tagus, one of the oldest in Western Europe, was originally settled as a Phoenician trading post.
 It was in the 15th and 16th centuries, though, that Lisbon flourished.
 Awe-inspiring landmarks were constructed during this Golden Age of Discovery—the Jerónimos Monastery and the Tower of Belém, for example, and, on the waterfront, the Praça do Comércio.